The advice on this page is related to babies and children up to age 12 who are told to isolate.

 - wear a medical, respirator or well-fitted face mask around other people, depending on their age

-It's not possible to ask children to isolate on their own, especially if they are very young.
-They will need an adult to look after them and help reduce the risk of the spreading the virus.
+It's not possible to ask young children to isolate on their own.
+They will need an adult to look after them.

 Choose one carer to look after your child